 Punakha Dzong

-In view of the healthy climate in the region, Punakha is the winter capital of Bhutan.
+Given the healthy climate in the region, Punakha is the winter capital of Bhutan.
 The head of the clergy of Bhutan with his entourage of monks spends the winter in this dzong.
 Jacaranda trees grow around the dzong, blooming with mauve flowers in the spring.

-As Punakha Dzong is located at only 1,200 meters, you will not suffer from oxygen shortages as you would in higher places such as Paro Taktsang (Tiger’s Nest), so it is a good place for beginner hikers to start from, as you may struggle with altitude sickness in the first few days.
-Punakha is also the center of Bhutan’s second longest suspension bridge (Punakha Suspension Bridge) and is about 7.5 km (4.5 miles) by car to Chimi Lhakhang, the Divine Madman’s fertility temple
+As the Dzong is located at only 1,200 meters, you will not suffer from oxygen shortages as you would in higher places such as Paro Taktsang (Tiger’s Nest), so it is a good place for beginner hikers to start from, as you may struggle with altitude sickness in the first few days.
+Punakha is also the centre of Bhutan’s second longest suspension bridge (Punakha Suspension Bridge) and is about 7.5 km (4.5 miles) by car to Chimi Lhakhang, the Divine Madman’s fertility temple